In The Social Animal, author Elliot Aronson provides an overview of social psychology.

-When it comes to forming impression the primacy effect -what comes first- powerfully trumps what comes in the middle and what comes last -the latency effect-.
+When it comes to forming impressions the primacy effect -what comes first- powerfully trumps what comes in the middle and what comes last -the latency effect-.

-Elliot Aronson says it’s for two reasons: the first item prepare us for what comes next, and we tend to give a positive spin to all the rest.
+Elliot Aronson says it’s for two reasons: the first item prepares us for what comes next, and we tend to give a positive spin to all the rest.
 And we pay less attention to what comes after.

 Memory is a reconstructive process.

 Often we change memories to reflect the image that we have of ourselves.

 For example, when we believe that something is good for us as we want to start adopting, we might remember as already having done it more often in the past (example of brushing teeth).

 Sometimes people can even “recall” memory that never truly existed.